The Carmelite Institute of Britain and Ireland

 In 2011, York St John University accredited CIBI’s MA in Carmelite Studies.
 The first graduates of this award were conferred in October 2016.

-In 2016, two exit courses from the B.Th.
-(Carmelites Studies) were approved by St Patrick’s College, Maynooth, namely the Certificate in Spirituality (Carmelite Studies) and the Diploma in Spirituality (Carmelite Studies).
+In 2016, two additional programmes were approved by St Patrick’s College, Maynooth, namely the Certificate in Spirituality (Carmelite Studies) and the Diploma in Spirituality (Carmelite Studies).
 Both courses commenced in September 2016.

 In 2019 CIBI introduced two new courses on Formation – The Initial Formation Programme and The Ongoing Formation Programme.

-In addition to the above courses, CIBI also offers a non-accredited elementary course, the Discovering Carmel Certificate, which is awarded to students who have completed eight modules from a choice of more than forty modules on various aspects of Carmelite History, Spirituality and Saints.
+In addition to the above courses, CIBI also offers a non-accredited elementary course, the Discovering Carmel Certificate, which is awarded to students who complete eight modules from a choice of more than forty modules on various aspects of Carmelite History, Spirituality and Saints.

 The spiritual focus of the Carmelite Order is contemplation.
 Carmelites understand contemplation in a broad sense encompassing prayer, community, and service.
 These three elements are at the heart of the Carmelite charism (spiritual focus).